EmmadZahid/financial-dashboard/README.md

 ## Know Issues

-- In responsive mode the credit card list should go all the way to the right side of screen
 - The Pie chart offset is not set.
 Each section is connected, not separate.
 - Credit card gradient need to be fixed exactly to figma design.
 Its little out right now.